 Go ahead and break all these rules!
 As long as you do so in a consistent manner that’s in line with your brand voice.

-Throw best practices out the window if you’ve got something consistent to do instead that’s in line with your brand!
+Throw best practices out the window if you’ve got something more creative that matches your brand! 🧑🎨

 Whether you go for the classic “Company Name” in the sender name field, “First Name from Company Name,” or another (perhaps zany!) alternative, make sure you know ….